Restoration work at Oxburgh Hall continues

 " The continued works to the house have provided us with an opportunity to discover more about this beautiful home and surrounding landscape, and explore its history in a new and exciting way.
 I hope visitors will join us on this journey and keep returning to see how we're getting on."

-What has been happening so far in 2017?
+What has been happening so far?

 Keep returning to find out how we are getting on.
-We will be looking at new ways to let you get closer to the project in 2018.
+We will be looking at new ways to let you get closer to the project soon.
 Already many of you have been showing your support by writing on our Special Memories Board and telling us why Oxburgh is special to you.